vespa-engine/blog/_posts/2022-12-05-improving-product-search-with-ltr-part-three.md

 ![ranking results](/assets/2022-12-05-improving-product-search-with-ltr-part-three/ranking_results.png)

-The above illustrates the `NDCG` scores on the test query set for our GBDT-based models.
-In addition, we include the best baseline zero-shot model using Vespa’s nativeRank feature.
+The above shows the `NDCG` scores for our GBDT-based models (Using the test query split).
+In addition, we include the best baseline zero-shot model using Vespa's [nativeRank](https://docs.vespa.ai/en/reference/nativerank.html).
 The resulting overall GBDT improvements over the bi-encoder are insignificant.
 <span style="text-decoration:underline;">However, we must remember
-that</span> the neural methods excel on unstructured text data.
-Therefore, we lose some information by converting the text data to tabular features.
+that</span> the neural methods shines with unstructured text data, and we lose information by converting the text data to tabular features.

 The dataset doesn't have features other than text. <span